Hiking the Dowdy Draw – Spring Brook – Goshawk Ridge Loop

 Spring Brook Loop North Trail – Return Loop

 The Spring Brook North Loop connects back to the Spring Brook Loop at the bridge area.

 On the return loop you pass through a grassy field with great views of the mountains again, although they are a bit further away –

 The trail then loops back down to the junction with the connector trail.

 And you finish your hike with wide open grassy views again.

-Although the Dowdy Draw – Spring Brook – Goshawk Ridge Loop is 8 miles long, it is an easy hike to do.
+Although the Dowdy Draw – Spring Brook – Goshawk Ridge Loop is 8 miles long, it is on the easy side of moderate to hike.
 Along the way you will see varied scenery, including some great views of Eldorado Canyon, and the Front Range mountains.
 If you’re looking to see some of the sights in South Boulder, this trail could be a good option.